ranitasahaa1230/trekkart_store-ecommerce/README.md

 - Fork the project repository
 - Clone your fork
 - Create a new branch with a proper feature name, in your local repo
-- Make chages, commit and push
+- Make changes, commit and push
 - Raise a Pull Request

 ### Liked the project?
 Do please ⭐ it :)